ska-telescope/lmc-base-classes/docs/src/reference/lrc-client-server-protocol.rst

 ============================================
-Long Running Command Client/Server Interface
+Long Running Command client/server interface
 ============================================

 This page describes the protocol built on top of Tango used by ska-tango-base to